Kuwait Airways: History

-The carrier traces its history back to 1953, when Kuwait National Airways was formed by a group of Kuwaiti businessmen; initially, the government took a 50% interest.
+The carrier traces its history back to 1953, (Note: Also mentioned to have been formed in March 1954.) when Kuwait National Airways was formed by a group of Kuwaiti businessmen; initially, the government took a 50% interest.
 That year, a five-year management contract was signed with British International Airlines (BIA), a BOAC subsidiary in Kuwait that operated charter flights and provided maintenance services.
 Two Dakotas were bought, and operations started on 16 March 1954.
 The carrier transported 8,966 passengers in its first year of operations.
 In July 1955, the name Kuwait Airways was adopted.
+(Note: Renaming has also been reported to have taken place in March 1957.)
 In May 1958, a new contract for management and operation was signed, directly with BOAC this time.
 BIA was taken over by Kuwait Airways in April 1959.
+(Note: Also reported to have been taken over by Kuwait Airways in September the same year.)